What is FEE HELP?

 What is a census date?

-The census date is the last day you can submit a request for FEE-HELP (FH) assistance or withdraw enrolment without incurring the cost for that course/subject.
+The census date is the last day you can submit a request for FEE-HELP assistance or withdraw enrolment without incurring the cost for that course/subject.

-Commencing in Semester 2 2016 all CIT subjects will have their own Census Date.
+All CIT subjects will have their own Census Date.

-To find out when a subjects Census Date will be check the FEE-HELP Schedule - Subject Dates above.
+To find out when a subjects Census Date will be, check the FEE-HELP Schedule - Subject Dates above.

 Census Date for Skills Recognition applications using work/life experiences will usually be 3 weeks after the invoice is originally issued.